Somerville, Massachusetts: City government

 Somerville has a mayor-city council form of municipal government.
 The City Council (formerly a Board of Aldermen) consists of four at-large (citywide) positions and seven ward representatives, where each ward is a specific section of the city.
 The change from Aldermen to Council came in 2018 when gender equity was honored.
-As of January 3, 2022, the City Council compromised the following councilors:
+As of January 3, 2022, the City Council comprised the following councilors:

 The first Democratic mayor of the city was John J. Murphy in 1929.
 Every mayor prior, since 1872, had been unaffiliated with a party or Republican.
 Murphy succeeded on his seventh try by uniting the Irish, Italian, Greek, and Portuguese communities.
 There were candlelit processions with thousands marching in rallies in the middle of Union Square and other squares in the city.
 The current mayor of Somerville is Katjana Ballantyne.
+Councilor Jake Wilson won the November 2025 election and will take office in January 2026.

 In July 2020, the Somerville City Council voted to recognize polyamorous domestic partnerships in the city, becoming the first city in the United States to do so.
 This measure was passed in order to allow those in a polyamorous relationship easier access to their partners' health insurance.

 Alongside these, Somerville boasts a large subsidized housing program with 1400 units and 4,328 people (5% of the population) living in them.
 There are 13 developments, the largest being the Mystic River Projects and Clarendon Hill Apartments.